Low-rank Orthogonal Subspace Intervention for Generalizable Face Forgery Detection: Experiments

-\textbf{Cross-manipulation Evaluation.} Table \ref{tab:cross-manipulation} shows cross-manipulation evaluation results within FF++ domain.
-All models in the table were trained on the FF++ dataset and then tested on the DF40 \cite{df40} dataset.
+Table \ref{tab:cross-manipulation} shows cross-manipulation evaluation results.
+All models in the table were trained on the FF++ dataset and then tested on the latest DF40 \cite{df40} dataset.
 Note that DF40 includes multiple manipulation techniques (e.g., face swapping, face reenactment).
 It can be observed that our method achieves excellent detection performance when confronted with different manipulation techniques.
 In particular, our method outperforms the second-best method by 6.5\% (from 0.875 to 0.940) and 3.6\% (from 0.844 to 0.880) on the e4s \cite{e4s} and FaceDancer \cite{facedancer} datasets, respectively.

+In addition, we conduct cross-manipulation experiments on FF++ (C23) to evaluate the detector’s generalization to unknown manipulation methods.
+We train the model on one forgery type and evaluate it on all four types (DF, F2F, FS, and NT).
+As shown in Table \ref{tab:cross-FF++}, when the models are trained on the FS type, SeLop outperforms CFM in cross-manipulation evaluations with a near 15\% Cross Avg.
+AUC improvement.
+This strongly demonstrates that our method does not overfit to any particular forgery pattern, but instead learns a general representation.